rancher/rke2-docs/docs/reference/ingress_migration.md

 ## Additional Notes

 - By default the Ingress NGINX provider reads ingressClassName = nginx.
-We decided to change this and use a “bridge” ingressClass (rke2-ingress-nginx-migration) to avoid two problems:
+We decided to change this and use a "bridge" ingressClass (rke2-ingress-nginx-migration) to avoid two problems:

     1 - Potential race conditions as both ingress controllers would read the same ingress resource and could try to update the status at the same time.